ipspace/blog/content/posts/2021/12/gitops-device-configurations.md

 **Check the command syntax**.
 Suppose you limit the changes an operator can make.
 In that case, it's easy to write a simple validation script that will check the syntax and the parameters of the few allowed commands (including _do we have **add** keyword in that **switchport** command?_).

+**Do sanity checks**.
+For example, is the configuration using ACLs that are never defined?
+Are there services that should not be enabled (like HTTP server)? [netlint](https://netlint.readthedocs.io/en/latest/) by [Leo Kirchner](https://blog.kirchne.red/) is a sample tool that you could use to get started; if you know a better tool please write a comment.

 **Require manual approvals** for all changes beyond the pre-approved list of commands.

 **Use a static configuration analysis tool** like *Batfish*.
 It can't go beyond the usual SNAFUs if you haven't done your homework (written "expected network behavior" tests), but every little bit helps.